 How the Program Works

-Climbing Out of Homelessness uses mountain climbing not only as a metaphor for the challenges our participants overcome but as a physical, memorable way of regaining control and confidence.
+Climbing Out uses mountain climbing not only as a metaphor for the challenges our participants overcome but as a physical, memorable way of regaining control and confidence.

 Our program is open to those served by our partner shelters (currently the Seattle’s Union Gospel Mission and Tacoma Rescue Mission) who demonstrate and maintain success in a traditional addiction recovery program.
 Participants receive an additional ten months of intense physical and mental training, while also working on team-building and engaging in guided discussions to apply the mountaineering skills they learn to their everyday life.